National Fruits & Veggies Month

-The event is sponsored by the Produce for Better Health Foundation (PBH) as part of the PBH Have A Plant Movement, which "Aims to Transform the Way Millennials and Gen Z Approach Fruits and Vegetables, to Change Behaviors and Boost Consumption" (according to its website).
-The PBH Have A Plant consumer movement replaces their previous Fruits & Veggies-More Matters public education program.
-The 2019 NFVM theme is "Have A Plant – Food Rooted In A Better Mood" and is supported with printed and downloadable literature.
+The event is sponsored by the Produce for Better Health Foundation (PBH) as part of the PBH Have a Plant Movement, which "aims to transform the way Millennials and Gen Z approach fruits and vegetables to change behaviors and boost consumption" (according to its website).
+The PBH Have a Plant consumer movement replaces their previous Fruits & Veggies: More Matters public education program.
+The 2019 NFVM theme was "Have a Plant: Food Rooted in A Better Mood" and is supported with printed and downloadable literature.
+Since 2022, the byline theme for the event has been "Every Time You Eat, Have A Plant®."

-National Nutrition Month follows six months later in March of each year.
+National Nutrition Month, established in 1973 and sponsored by the Academy of Nutrition and Dietetics, follows six months later in March of each year.